 Back in June 2016, Twitter announced that they’re extending lengths of Vine video uploads up to 140 seconds.
 This move undoubtfully increased the platforms capabilities and made it more desirable to marketers.
-The previous 6-second restriction is what made the platform unique, but with this limitation content creators were constantly struggling to fit their stories into a short time frame.
+The previous 6-second restriction is what made the platform unique, but with this limitation, content creators were always struggling to fit their stories into a short time frame.
 Well, the floodgates have opened, and Vine is now on par with Instagram (and even Youtube) limitations.
 Here are a few things you should know about the increased video length.

 20 Things About Vines 140 Second Video

 Previously, uploaded videos on Vine were limited to 6 seconds.
 However, with the new update, users are now able to post longer, more comprehensive videos up to the new length.